neooriginal/ARCS/README.md

 # 🤖 ARCS (Autonomous Robot Control System)

+# Very, very experimental as of now, it's still a work in progress.

 **AI Agent • Remote Manipulation • Active Safety**

 A robust control framework for ARCS.
 Feature-rich, safe, and ready for autonomy.